WELCOME TO CALDERSTONES SCHOOL

 I am exceptionally proud to lead and work in such a richly diverse school community in which students with different languages, cultures and religions learn together in harmony.
 The school's comprehensive nature is something that we value immensely.

-Our children are encouraged to explore, discover and question through a range of exciting learning opportunities both within and outside the classroom.
+Our students are encouraged to explore, discover and question through a range of exciting learning opportunities both within and outside the classroom.
 The staff endeavour to provide a calm and stimulating environment where good behaviour and mutual respect is modelled by everyone and where everyone is valued.

-We work closely with parents/carers and the wider community to ensure the success of our children.
+We work closely with parents/carers and the wider community to ensure the success of our students.
 We believe that children deserve the best possible chances in life and that they learn best when there are strong links between home and school.

 I hope you enjoy finding out more about our school by browsing our website.
 Visits are encouraged and welcomed; we would be delighted to show you around our wonderful school.